-With our upcoming (temporary) move to Provence, I’ve been preoccupied with visions of lavender laced plateaus and pink flamingos.
+Before our move to Provence, I was preoccupied with visions of lavender laced plateaus and pink flamingos.
 But the southeastern corner of France is home to more than these pastel coloured delights.
 A rugged coastline provides towering vantage points over the Côte d’Azur, and buried beneath innocuous looking mountains are a myriad of caves and grottos begging to be explored.

-As much as I am in awe of architectural accomplishments, and captivated by cultural curiosities, it’s the natural wonders of this world that send shivers down my spine.
+As much as I love France’s hilltop villages, and am captivated by its cultural curiosities, it’s the natural wonders of this part of the world that send shivers down my spine.
 There’s just something magical about the perspective gained at the top of a mountain peak or kayaking through canyons.
-And the more I research my new home turf, I realise Provence is blessed with unabashed raw beauty.
+And the more I get to know my new home turf, I realise Provence is blessed with unabashed raw beauty.
 Here is my pick of the eight top natural Provence attractions.

 Must-See Natural Provence Attractions